Use Copy Paste Manager faster

 Tips

-• Use collections for project or client separation.
+• Use collections when type filters are not enough, for example per project or client.

 Collections